 allowance charge.
 The excess was taxed at 55% when taken as a lump sum and at 25% when taken as a pension.
-The lifetime allowance charges are removed from 6 April 2023 and from that date no charges will apply where pension savings exceed the lifetime allowance.
-Legislation is to be introduced to remove the lifetime allowance completely.
+The lifetime allowance charges were removed from 6 April 2023 and from that date no charges will apply where pension savings exceed the lifetime allowance.
 The lifetime allowance has been set at £1,073,100 since 2021/22.

-A cap has been introduced on the sum that can be taken tax-free - set at £268,275 where this is less than 25% of the value of the pension fund.
+A cap has been introduced on the sum that can be taken tax-free - set at $\pounds 268,275$ where this is less than 25% of the value of the pension fund.

-If your pension savings had reached this level and you have been unable to make further contributions for a number of years, you may wish to consider whether to start making contributions again.
+If your pension savings have reached this level and you have been unable to make further contributions for a number of years, you may wish to consider restarting contributions.

-If you have not used your annual allowance for 2020/21 and later years, you may be able to make contributions of up to £180,000 for 2023/24 if your earnings are at least at this level.
+If you have not used your annual allowance for 2021/22 and later years, you may be able to make contributions of up to £200,000 for 2024/25 if your earnings are at least at this level.
 Remember, the annual allowance is reduced where income exceeds the taper thresholds.